 The worst that will happen is that, for some reason, the product that you are enquiring about was too long ago or, for some reason, the Lender does not have the information.
 The amount of information that a Lender has varies from Lender to Lender.
 Indeed, the branch that you were at with certain Banks or Building Societies can also depend upon whether the information that they have is still in place.
 Our oldest successful claim resulting in a pay-out was in 1987.
 However, with the same Bank we have struggled with a different client who had a facility in 2003!

 So, the honest answer when taking on any client’s individual requests to claim is that we do not know whether we are going to be successful.
 However, we cover the client in relation to this by confirming to them that we work on a purely “No Win No Fee” basis.
 Therefore, if we are unsuccessful in locating any Payment Protection Insurance, or if the Lender does not have any details registered due to the age of the product which they have destroyed their records for, then there is no fee to pay.

 Our fee is only payable on the successful basis of recovery of monies by way of a refund.
-In that case, our fee is 25% including VAT of any refund that is made.
+In that case, our fee is 20% plus VAT (equivalent to 24% inclusive) of any refund that is made.

 So, like the vast majority of people, if you do not know if you have had Payment Protection Insurance, but you do know that you had borrowing with various Banks, Building Societies and Lenders over the last two to three decades (stretching back to the 1980s), and you have not enquired as to whether Payment Protection Insurance was applied, then please contact us.
 It is important to establish whether Payment Protection Insurance was applied, or not.
 If it was, then look at instructing us to make a claim on your behalf.